aexol-studio/deenruv/docs/docs/guides/deployment/deploy-to-digital-ocean-app-platform/index.md

 ![Create App](./03-create-app.webp)

-Now connect to your git repo, and select the repo of your Vendure project.
+Now connect to your git repo, and select the repo of your Deenruv project.

 Depending on your repo, App Platform may suggest more than one app: in this screenshot we are using the one-click-deploy repo which contains a Dockerfile, so App Platform is suggesting two different ways to deploy the app.
 We'll select the